Dominic Giroux: Involvement in Laurentian Insolvency

 After a number of high profile expenditures under his watch and immediately following President Giroux’s departure to Health Sciences North as CEO, the university fell into serious financial difficulties, including the accumulation of deficits and massive cuts, as well as enduring a 2 week faculty strike, the first since 1989.
 The fiscal problems culminated in the declaration of insolvency by Laurentian University, leading to the unprecedented termination of >100 tenured and tenure track faculty and > 40 staff, along with the closure of 69 programs The insolvency of Laurentian University in Feb 2021 was followed by questions regarding the role of Giroux, the Board of Governors, and other administrative leaders in the crisis.
-Of particular note were the declarations of annual balanced budgets by Giroux despite the provincial advisor Alan Harrison concluding that Laurentian University had been running longstanding deficits.
+Of particular note were the declarations of annual balanced budgets by Giroux despite the provincial advisor Alan Harrison concluding that Laurentian University had been running longstanding deficits and ran the University from a single bank account.
 Giroux cosigned a letter with three previous Chairs of the Board of Governors blaming unforeseen factors such as the Ontario government's refusal to fund Laurentian's Barrie campus, the mandated 10% tuition cut and freeze, and the COVID pandemic for the fiscal crisis.
 Nonetheless, Robert Haché, the President of Laurentian University since 2019, pointed to decisions made during the Giroux presidency as the root cause of the insolvency.